BV-BRC/BV-BRC-Docs/docroot/user_guides/services/comprehensive_genome_analysis_service.md

 # Comprehensive Genome Analysis Service

 ## Overview
-The Comprehensive Genome Analysis Service provides a streamlined analysis **"meta-service"** that accepts raw reads and performs a comprehensive analysis including assembly, annotation, identification of nearest neighbors, a basic comparative analysis that includes a subsystem summary, phylogenetic tree, and the features that distinguish the genome from its nearest neighbors.
+The bacterial Comprehensive Genome Analysis Service provides a streamlined analysis **"meta-service"** that accepts raw reads and performs a comprehensive analysis including assembly, annotation, identification of nearest neighbors, a basic comparative analysis that includes a subsystem summary, phylogenetic tree, and the features that distinguish the genome from its nearest neighbors.

 ### See also
   * [Comprehensive Genome Analysis Service](https://alpha.bv-brc.org/app/ComprehensiveGenomeAnalysis)